jbenoitdigitalpolicy/digital-media-lifespan-framework/README.md

 ### 3. Extension Deadlines
 Publishers may extend an MOL at any time prior to the halfway mark of the active declared cycle (e.g., prior to 2.5 years into a 5-year commitment).

+### 4. Annual Inflation Adjustment (CPI Indexing)
+To preserve statutory intent and purchasing power over time:
+* **Benchmark Index:** The baseline $30.00 USD retail price cap established for short Minimum Operational Lifespans (MOL) shall be adjusted annually on January 1st based on the Consumer Price Index for All Urban Consumers (CPI-U), as published by the U.S. Bureau of Labor Statistics.
+* **Rounding Rule:** Adjusted price caps shall be rounded to the nearest $0.50 increment to maintain clear consumer-facing price tiers.
+* **International Equivalent:** For non-USD jurisdictions, statutory price caps shall be calculated using equivalent national consumer price indices (e.g., Harmonised Index of Consumer Prices / HICP for the European Union) adjusted annually by the relevant administrative authority.

 ---

 ## SECTION III.
 MANDATORY SUNSET REQUIREMENTS & SAFE HARBOR TRADEOFF